 It’s cheaper to use solar and wind power in the USA, than traditional coal power.
 Good news for solar and wind power companies, and a vindication for clean energy activists and lobbies.

-It might mean more jobs in the energy sector if production of solar and wind power systems increase, and more electricity generating stations are built.
+It might mean more jobs in the energy sector if production of solar and wind power systems increases, and more electricity generating stations are built.

 However there is a catch, it’s also reported that natural gas (a fossil fuel) is a possible replacement for traditional coal power plants, meaning we’re still not quite off of fossil fuels, but this is still a step in the right direction.